santidevhmo/FindMyEnxilados/README.md

 - [ ] Create & pass a "Distance" prop for the Distance component
 - [ ] Implement MongoDB PUSH requests for User region requests
 - [ ] Publish Website using Vercel

+## After publishing
+- [ ] Create a code guide about importing icons inside the /public/icons (Not necessary to use "././", etc)
 - [ ] Understand the use of "use client" on top of JSX files